Connecting to prior knowledge

 Examining text structure and organisation of biographies

 Turn to the biography page at the back of the book that was read aloud earlier to confirm the writer and illustrator.
-Confirm two biographies have been presented, one each for Jasmine Seymour (author) and Leanne Mulgo Watson (artist).
+Confirm two biographies have been presented, one each for Jasmine Seymour (author) and Leanne Mulgo Watson (illustrator).
 Split the students into small working groups.
 Give each group a copy of the two biographies.
 Ask students to read each paragraph and think of a subheading for that paragraph.
 The students need to confirm that the subheading represents all the ideas that are contained within the paragraph.
 For example, the first paragraph of Jasmine Seymour’s biography could be given the subheading of ‘Heritage’ and the second paragraph could be given the subheading of ‘Past and Present’.

 Once each small group has completed their subheading suggestions for both biographies, join two groups together and ask them to discuss their suggestions.
 The groups may want to amend their subheadings as a result of these discussions.
 Now discuss as a whole class.
 The purpose of the discussion is to reveal how the author has structured the biographies and kept to a specific topic in each paragraph.